A group of smiling friends take a picture together.

 Payment history (35%)

-Lenders want to know whether you've paid your past credit accounts on time.
-This helps lenders figure out your credit risk (how likely you are to pay your debt back).
+Lenders want to know whether you’re paying your credit accounts on time.
+This helps a lender figure out your credit risk (how likely you are to pay your debt back).

 Amounts owed (30%)

-Another key factor that lenders look at is the amount of available credit that you're using (your credit utilization ratio).
-If you are using too much of your available credit, this may show lenders that you are overextended and may have trouble paying back your debts.
+Another key factor that lenders look at is the amount of available credit that you’re using (also called your credit utilization ratio).
+If you’re using too much of your available credit, lenders may presume that you have trouble paying back your debts.

 Length of credit history (15%)

-Lenders also look at how long you've been borrowing money and how well you have managed those credit accounts.
-In general, a longer credit history is considered positive, but even if you don't have credit history yet, you can build a credit history with a secured card.
+Lenders also look at how long you’ve been borrowing money and how well you’ve managed paying on those accounts.
+In general, a longer credit history is considered positive.
+But even if you don’t have credit history yet, you can build a credit history with a secured card.

 Credit mix (10%)

-Your credit mix is the different kinds of credit accounts that you have, like credit cards, personal loans, and mortgages.
+Your credit mix is the different kinds of credit accounts that you have, like credit cards, personal loans, car loans, and mortgages.
 Your credit mix makes up a small part of your credit score.

 New credit (10%)

 Your FICO® Credit Score also looks at the number of new credit applications you have.
-Opening several credit accounts in a short amount of time can show lenders that you have more credit risk.
+If you open several credit accounts in a short amount of time, it can signal that you are a higher credit risk.

-If you have poor credit (or what you consider bad credit), there are steps you can take that may help your credit score:
+If you think your credit could use some help, there are steps you can take that may help you gain a higher credit score:

-Clear up errors on your credit report: You should check your credit report for any errors.
-For example, according to the Consumer Financial Protection Bureau, if there is a credit account you don't recognize on your credit report, it can be a sign of identity theft.
-If you find any errors on your credit report, you can dispute it with the credit bureau or the original creditor.
+Clear up errors on your credit report: Review your credit report for any errors.
+If you find errors, you can dispute it with the credit bureau or the original creditor.
 If the credit bureau or creditor finds that an error happened, they can remove the information from your credit file.

-Pay down your balances: Your credit utilization ratio makes up 30% of your FICO® Score, so keeping the balances down on your credit cards is important.
-If you’re close to using up your limit on your cards, you should try to pay down your credit card debt to keep your credit usage low.
+Pay down your balances: Since your credit utilization ratio makes up 30% of your FICO® Score, keeping balances down on your credit cards is important.
+If you’re close to the credit limit on your cards, remember that paying off your purchases monthly can keep your credit usage low.

-Pay your credit card bill on time: Your payment history makes up 35% of your FICO® Credit Score.
-According to the Federal Reserve Board, a missed or late payment can impact your credit score—and if your account is very late it may be sent to collections.
-You should aim to make consistent, on-time payments.
+Pay your credit card bill on time: Your payment history makes up a hefty 35% of your FICO® Credit Score.
+A missed or late payment can impact your credit score—and if your account is very late it may be sent to collections.
+Aim to make consistent, on-time payments.

-Open a secured credit card: If you have a low credit score or are new to credit, getting a secured card may help you build your credit history.
-Secured cards typically require a deposit that’s refundable after you show good credit management.
-For example, with a Discover it® Secured Credit Card, you can upgrade to an unsecured card after 6 consecutive on time payments and 6 months of good status on all your credit accounts.3
+Open a secured credit card: If you have a low credit score or are getting your first credit card, getting a secured card may help.
+Secured cards typically require a deposit, but it may be refundable after you show good credit management.
+For example, with a Discover it® Secured Credit Card, you can get your deposit back after 6 consecutive on-time payments and maintaining good status on all your credit accounts.4

 Next steps